-- research via masters-level study and PhD
+- Academic careers as a researcher via Masters-level study and PhD

-- local authority/voluntary sector work or research
+- Voluntary sector work or research

-- enrichment work with young people
+- Enrichment work with young people

 Where will I study?

-City Campus is located in the heart of Sheffield, within minutes of the train and bus stations.City Campus map
+City Campus is located in the heart of Sheffield, within minutes of the train and bus stations.

 Adsetts Library is located on our City Campus.
 It's open 24 hours a day, every day.Learn more

-Normally GCSE grade C or Grade 4 in English Language and mathematics and science, or equivalent*.
-Where applicants have achieved a GCSE grade 4 or above in English literature only we will look for further evidence of a breadth of achievement in English..
+Normally GCSE grade C or Grade 4 in English Language and mathematics, or equivalent.
+Where applicants have achieved a GCSE grade 4 or above in English literature only, we will look for further evidence of a breadth of achievement in English.
 We will consider applicants who are in the process of obtaining the relevant GCSEs.

 If English is not your first language you must have an IELTS score of 7.0 with a minimum of 6.5 in all skills or equivalent.
-For equivalents see our English language entry requirements
+For equivalents see our English language entry requirements web page.

-You are encouraged to gain experience of schools through direct observation of teaching and learning and/or by working with young people in English related or other related educational activities.
+You are encouraged to gain experience of schools through direct observation of teaching and learning and/or by working with young people in subject-related, or other related educational activities.

 Candidates who are successful will demonstrate a sound understanding of teaching and how children learn, where possible within a school setting.
 We encourage all candidates to evidence their understanding by drawing on related examples or experiences, such as time spent in schools or other learning settings.
 Demonstrating an ability to make links between experience and knowledge, and their proposed career would be desirable.

-If you are shortlisted, we will invite you to a selection event and you should bring a passport or photo driving license with you.
-You can bring other forms of photo ID for the selection event, but if you do, you will still need to present valid identity documents required by the Disclosure and Barring Service (DBS) at your pre-course day.
+If you are shortlisted, we will invite you to a selection event and you should present a passport or photo driving license.
+You can present other forms of photo ID for the selection event, but if you do, you will still need to present valid identity documents required by the Disclosure and Barring Service (DBS) prior to starting your course.